 - Kroka Expeditions is an accredited semester program for high school, gap year, and college students ages 16-21

 - We encourage participation by everyone through our sliding scale and scholarships

-- Programs are limited to thirteen students, and applications are accepted on a rolling basis
+- Programs are limited to 13 students, and applications are accepted on a rolling basis

-- Activities are accredited by the Association for Experiential Education
+- Our programs are accredited by the Association for Experiential Education

-- Curriculum is accredited through Sterling College (VT) and college credit is available
+- Curriculum is accredited through Sterling College in Vermont, and college credit is available

 - 100% of students come to Kroka because they dared to leave daily life behind and discover who they are and what they’re capable of!

 - We experience the beauty of what the Norwegians call friluftsliv, roughly translated as free life in nature, moving with sureness and ease over the land.

 - A sense of intimacy with the natural world is gained – one semester student said, “when the pressure drops, I can taste it in my mouth, and I know it will rain.”

 - We shed many of the layers of modern life and our true selves are given a chance to emerge, calling us to step more fully into the light of who we are and can become.

 - We work with our hands to make many of the things we need, tapping into the ancient knowledge of how to care for ourselves in relationship to the land.

 - We sing – at meals, at work, on the trail – as a means of celebration, giving thanks, and community.